Madhavtib/MovieTime/README.md

     ```

 ### RUN Spring boot project:
-* cd to /target folders of all the spring boot applications and run: mvnw spring-boot:run
+* Change directory(using 'cd' command) to: /target folders of all the spring boot applications and run: mvnw spring-boot:run

 ## NOTE
 * For ReactJs Integrated project please follow this link: